kylejohnson/linux-sysadmin-interview-questions/test.md

 1. "Using the OSI model, which layer has the responsibility of making sure that the packet gets where it is supposed to go?

-2. Using the following IP address: 123.65.47.62/22
-a.
-What is the subnet mask for this IP address?

-b.
-What is the network address for this IP?

-c.
-What is the broadcast address for this IP?
+2. What is the subnet mask, network address and broadcast address for the following address: 123.65.47.62/22?

 3. What command is used to show all open ports and/or socket connections on a machine?